February 28, 2021

 I am loathe to bodyshame my pet, but she’s a chonkers.
 It’s pointless to deny it.
 It’s not just the primordial pouch; she thicc.
 This would not be an issue if Snacks was active, but she is perhaps the most sedentary cat.
 She does not play.
 She has rejected most of the toys procured for her.
 She will feign interest in a particular rainbow-colored ribbon of felt, but only for a moment, and you must deliver the swirling ribbon to within inches of her paw.
 She’s not about to come to you.

 Impressively, Snacks will chase a ball and retrieve it!
-But after a few rounds, without realizing it, you will find yourself playing game of fetch with yourself; demonstrating how to collect a foam ball to a cat who has long since moved on.
+But after a few rounds, without realizing it, you will find yourself playing fetch with yourself; demonstrating how to collect a foam ball to a cat who has long since moved on.

 You can’t push her too much.
 Snacks tolerates one new idea at a time, and she has taught me to be more methodical in my approach to living things.
 With patience I unlocked the precise sequence of long strokes along her back that makes Snacks melt into a feline puddle on your lap.
 (Provided it’s before 11am.
 In the afternoon she’ll be skeptical, and by twilight she’s downright surly.)